 These solutions makes sense for people that are trying to power critical household devices and appliances during short-term emergencies, without access to larger scale alternative energy, or in areas with an unreliable power grid and intermittent outages.

-For people that regularly go without power for extended periods of time, a gas generator is a great way to ensure that your most critical appliances and devices get the electricity they need.
+For people that regularly go without power for extended periods of time, a gas, diesel, or multi-fuel generator is a great way to ensure that your most critical appliances and devices get the electricity they need.
 In hurricane areas, these are HIGH on the list for anybody trying to be prepared.
 Although they are not cheap, they can power fridges, freezers, heating and air conditioning, and just about anything.
 With heating and cooling devices in particular, make sure that your generator is appropriately sized.
 Electric heat and cooling usually requires a significant load.

 Many people would like to get a gas or diesel powered generator, but simply can’t afford it right now.
 The car inverter is the solution!
 In an emergency situation (particularly the short term emergencies that last a week or less), you can use a car inverter to power your home’s lights, TV, and other electrical devices, simply from the gas that is in your car’s tank.
 Plain and simple, a car inverter is your most simple, cost-effective solution to a short term electrical grid failure.

 Battery Backup Power Supply (with A/C conversion)

 Backup batteries are great for storing a small amount of energy for power outage situations.
 In a sense, a backup battery is another kind of “inverter”, taking stored energy and turning it into alternating current.
 These are perfect for powering computers, charging phones, and especially medical devices (Because my kids have a serious blood sugar condition, my wife and I have one of these to power the pump that continuously feeds our daughter overnight).

 Small Scale Alternative Energy Sources